 Lingala and Swahili are both in the Bantu group of languages spoken in East and Central Africa.
 Lingala is spoken throughout the northwestern part of the Democratic Republic of the Congo (D.R.C) where it serves as the lingua franca of the region.
 It is a common misconception that Lingala is spoken only in D.R.C.
 In fact, Lingala is also spoken in large parts of the Republic of the Congo, Angola and the Central African Republic.
 Swahili on the other hand is spoken mainly in East Africa and some parts of Southern Africa.

 This article aims to explore some etymological similarities between Lingala and Swahili words.
 Even though the similarity between these two languages is much broader and goes beyond the scope of this article (and includes phonological, syntax and etymological similarities), the face-value similarities is a good place to start our investigation.
+For example, the simple fact that these two languages fall in the same language group suggests a close relationship.
+Again, there are several words shared between the languages, some with the same meaning and others with different meaning.
+This article focuses more on the former category.

 But before we explore the similarities between these two closely related languages, it is useful to point out some stark differences.
 In Lingala verbs in their infinitive form take the prefix "ko-" instead